risingwavelabs/risingwave-docs-legacy/cloud/cluster-build-your-own-cloud.md

 ## Enable BYOC

-Follow the steps below to create your own cloud environment using RisingWave's BYOC cluster types.
+Follow the steps below to create your own cloud environment using RisingWave's BYOC plan.

 1. Navigate to the [**Clusters**](https://cloud.risingwave.com/clusters/) page and click **Create cluster**.

 2. On the right-side panel, choose **Enterprise** and enter your invitation code.
 If you do not have an invitation code, please contact our [support team](mailto:cloud-support@risingwave-labs.com) or [sales team](mailto:sales@risingwave-labs.com) to obtain one.

-3. Once you've redeemed the invitation code, select **BYOC** as the deployment type, and select your cloud platform as AWS, GCP or Azure (see [Resources and permissions](#resources-and-permissions) for more details), region, and ID as necessary.
+3. Once you've redeemed the invitation code, select **BYOC** as the deployment type, and select your cloud platform as AWS ot GCP (see [Resources and permissions](#resources-and-permissions) for more details), region, and ID as necessary.

    :::note
-   Azure Private Link integration is currently in development and will be available soon.
+   Azure integration is currently in development and will be available soon.
    :::

 4. After making these configurations, an additional instruction will appear on the screen.
 Follow it to prepare your BYOC environment.